Rainbow 7: Overview

 The album features the last single A-sides to feature founding member Kaori Iida and long-time members Rika Ishikawa and Mari Yaguchi, all of whom departed the band (Iida for a solo career, Yaguchi because of a scandal though she now works as a general entertainer, Ishikawa to focus on her new group V-u-den) in the months after their previous studio album, Ai no Dai 6 Kan, was released.
 Although their vocals are heard on these tracks, they are not credited anywhere in the liner notes.
 One of the singles represented, "Chokkan 2 (Nogashita Sakana wa Ōkiizo!)", appears in remixed form.

 Three of the songs on the album are performed by smaller clusters of several group members, and are credited in the liner notes to the featured members involved, rather than to the entire band.

 Two different versions of the album were released, different from the usual "first press" versions.
 The limited edition version contained a 32-page photobook and had special packaging.
 When the two versions were announced it was said that each version (limited and normal) would have a different bonus track but, due to a problem on the manufacturer's end, the idea was abandoned.

+Singles

+The first single, "The Manpower!!!"
+(THE マンパワー!!!, The Manpawā!!!), became the last song recorded with the last founding member of the group Kaori Iida.
+It was released on January 19, 2005.
+Peaked at #4 on the Oricon Charts.There are two editions of the single.
+The limited edition was wrapped in a special package and had five photo cards with catalog number EPCE-5348.
+The regular edition has a catalog number EPCE-5349 and was contained with one photo card of the group on its first pressing.
+On the same date, the Single V DVD of the single was released.
+It is stated on the DVD that featured videos has an aspect image of 4:3, but are actually in widescreen.
+The song was the first official cheer song of the Tohoku Rakuten Golden Eagles.
+It was written by producer Tsunku.

+The single "Iroppoi Jirettai" (色っぽい　じれったい) was the debut of seventh generation member Koharu Kusumi.
+The limited edition of this single came with special packaging and also contained five photocards.
+The Single V was released on August 3, 2005, and sold a total of 22,606 copies.
+It reached number four on the Oricon Charts.